The leaves are changing colours, the weather is turning crisp, and the harvest is in. Alberta is beautiful in the fall, whether you’re indoors or out.

 Fall in Alberta Small Towns

-Get out for a day or weekend this fall and road-trip to some of Alberta’s small towns to find more fall scenery but also great festivals, events, and food/drink.
-Some of Alberta’s smaller towns are among some of the best fall scenery, so it’s best to make time for some outdoor exploration, some photo ops, and natural sightseeing.
+Get out for a day or weekend this fall and take a road trip to some of Alberta’s small towns to find more fall scenery, great festivals, events, and food/drink.
+Alberta’s smaller towns are among some of the best fall scenery, so it’s best to make time for some outdoor exploration, photo ops, and natural sightseeing.

 Banff Pride Festival